Roluos (temples)

-At present it is composed by three major temples: Bakong, Lolei, and Preah Ko, along with the smaller Prasat Prei Monti.
-At both Bakong and Lolei there are contemporary Theravada buddhist monasteries.
+At present, the group is composed by three major temples: Bakong, Lolei, and Preah Ko, along with the smaller Prasat Prei Monti.
+At both Bakong and Lolei there are contemporary Theravada Buddhist monasteries.

-There is a town named Roluos also Phumi Roluos Chas, which is a khum (commune) of Svay Chek District in Banteay Meanchey Province in north-western Cambodia.
+There is a town named Roluos known as Phumi Roluos Chas, which is a khum (commune) of Svay Chek District in Banteay Meanchey Province, in north-western Cambodia.